RoBOPPics/BB/_pages/app-man-coreController.md

   nav: "appman"
 ---

-## Controller
+## Core Controller

 The Core Controller gives you direct control over the BallBOPPer robot.

-When you press SELECT on any of the Patterns in a Pattern Library, the Pattern is transmitted to the robot, and the Controller pops up automatically in the App.
+When you press Play this Pattern in a Patterns kabob menu, the Pattern is transmitted to the robot, and the Controller pops up automatically in the App.
 Press PLAY and the robot will begin playing the Pattern.

 ![Controller Image](../assets/images/CoreController500.jpg){: width="300" .align-center }